Matt was worried. Upon telling Andie he and her mother were taking some time off at the cabin, she said she'd only contact him in an emergency.

 "Well, Mrs. Houston.
 We have to get you prepped for surgery, pronto.
 Seems these babies want to come out right away."

 CJ smiled at Matt as he let go of her hand.
-As he left her side a familiar pang entered his heart.
+As he headed to the waiting room a familiar pang entered his heart.
 That same feeling whenever CJ was hurt or in trouble.
 This time the pang felt deeper.
-He had much more at stake.
+Probably because he had much more at stake.

 "Hey, there Cousin," Will said as Matt felt a hand on his back.